zackpyle/etch-docs/docs/docs/conditional-logic/basic-conditions.md

 {/if}
 ```

-This approach only works if `props.rating` is exactly the number (not a string representation).
+This approach uses strict comparison (`===`), which is recommended for most cases.
+It ensures that `props.rating` is exactly the number we're checking for.

 ## Values vs Strings